Big Bang: Problems and related issues in physics

 As with any theory, a number of mysteries and problems have arisen as a result of the development of the Big Bang models.
 Some of these mysteries and problems have been resolved while others are still outstanding.
 Proposed solutions to some of the problems in the Big Bang model have revealed new mysteries of their own.
 For example, the horizon problem, the magnetic monopole problem, and the flatness problem are most commonly resolved with inflation theory, but the details of the inflationary universe are still left unresolved and many, including some founders of the theory, say it has been disproven.
 What follows are a list of the mysterious aspects of the Big Bang concept still under intense investigation by cosmologists and astrophysicists.

 Baryon asymmetry

 It is not yet understood why the universe has more matter than antimatter.
 It is generally assumed that when the universe was young and very hot it was in statistical equilibrium and contained equal numbers of baryons and antibaryons.
-However, observations suggest that the universe, including its most distant parts, is made almost entirely of normal matter, rather than antimatter.
+Both matter and antimatter were much more abundant than today, with a tiny asymmetry of only one part in 10 billion.
+The matter and antimatter collided and annihilated, leaving only the residual amount of matter.
+Today observations suggest that the universe, including its most distant parts, is made almost entirely of normal matter with very little antimatter.

+If matter and antimatter were in complete symmetry, then annihilation would result in only photons and virtually no matter at all, which is obviously not what is observed.
 A process called baryogenesis was hypothesized to account for the asymmetry.
 For baryogenesis to occur, the Sakharov conditions must be satisfied.
 These require that baryon number is not conserved, that C-symmetry and CP-symmetry are violated and that the universe depart from thermodynamic equilibrium.
 All these conditions occur in the Standard Model, but the effects are not strong enough to explain the present baryon asymmetry.